 - Periodic updates: to enable fast attribution, AppsFlyer resolves the IP addresses into location data internally.
 AppsFlyer fetches the global map from Digital Element periodically and not in real-time.
 If AppsFlyer and the other platform fetch Digital Element data at different times this can explain differences.

-- Different Plans: Digital Element offers different package plans based on the required level of accuracy.
-Other platforms using different Digital Element packages may provide different results.
+- Different plans/methods: Digital Element offers different package plans based on the required level of granularity.
+Other platforms using different Digital Element packages or different methods for defining a device's ID, may provide different results.

 - Proxy or VPN: If a user implements a VPN or proxy, then we won't know the true user IP address.
 The Geo resolution will be according to the VPN/proxy address.